Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click this button to register the receipt in the system.

 - [SPLIT]
-Click this button to perform a split booking, if necessary.
+Click this button to perform a split posting, if necessary.

 #### Overview

-*Accounting > Select fiscal year > Book > Context menu EDIT > Menu entry Supplier receipts > Tab Overview*
+*Accounting > Post > Context menu EDIT > Menu entry Supplier receipts > Tab Overview*

   ![Overview](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsOverview.png "[Overview]")

 The *Overview* tab displays all receipts that have been acquired (or preregistered) in the system via the *Acquire* tab.
 The acquired receipts can be searched for using the [QUICK SEARCH] button.
 The overview can also be filtered using the filter function.

   ![Search and filter functions](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsOverview02.png "[Search and filter functions]")

+[comment]: <> (Screenshot ändern bzw. löschen.
+Screenshots von Kontextmenüs nur oder gar nichts?)

 - [QUICK SEARCH]
 Click this button to display the *QUICK SEARCH* context menu.
 All search criteria are selected per default through a marked checkbox.
 Deselect any search criteria as necessary.
 The following search criteria are available: